ADKWDHQWQHDQI/RecoBuddy/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.
 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache2.0 License.
 Contact
 For questions or feedback, reach out to sandeepkuruva0@gmail.com or open an issue on GitHub.